Buserelin, a Gonadotropin-Releasing Hormone Agonist, is Inexpensively Available as a Nasal Spray From Online Pharmacies

 a One dose administered every 8 or so hours, 3 times per day in total.

-The most inexpensive route would be the US$29.60 option, whereas the best balance between cost and efficacy would probably be the US$39.47 option.
-If one were to do twice a day administration of buserelin, a regimen of 600 μg in the morning and 600 μg in the evening (12-hour separation), for a total dosage per day of 1,200 μg, might be optimal.
+The most inexpensive dosing regimen would be the US$29.60 option, whereas a good balance between cost and effectiveness might be the US$39.47 option.
+If a person were to do twice daily administration of buserelin, a regimen of 600 μg in the morning and 600 μg in the evening (12-hour separation), for a total dosage per day of 1,200 μg, might be optimal.
 This is the same total daily dosage as the US$39.47 option, and hence would be the same cost.

-The preceding cost information is now obsolete as Cherry Pharmacy is defunct.
-However, other sources of buserelin nasal spray may have similar pricing and hence it may still have some relevance.
+The preceding cost information is obsolete as Cherry Pharmacy is now defunct.
+However, other sources of buserelin nasal spray may have similar pricing.
+Hence, the breakdown may still have some relevance.

-Buserelin nasal spray requires a higher dosage during the first week of therapy.
-In addition, GnRH agonists cause a testosterone flare during the first week of treatment that returns to around baseline by the end of that week Some more information (Wiki).
-It takes about 2 to 4 weeks for GnRH agonists to reduce testosterone levels to the female or castrate range Some more information (Wiki).
-These specifics should be kept in mind when using buserelin nasal spray as well as other GnRH agonists.
+A higher dosage of buserelin is recommended during the first week of therapy in buserelin dosing materials.
+In addition, GnRH agonists cause a flare in testosterone levels during the first week of treatment, with testosterone levels returning to around baseline by the end of that week (Wiki).
+It takes about 2 to 4 weeks for GnRH agonists to reduce testosterone levels to the female or castrate range (<50 ng/dL) (Wiki).
+These considerations should be kept in mind when buserelin nasal spray as well as other GnRH agonists are used.
 The following passage provides more detail on the early dynamics of testosterone suppression with GnRH agonists and antagonists (Wiki; see page for sources):

 There are two types of GnRH modulators: GnRH agonists and GnRH antagonists.
 These medications have the opposite action on the GnRH receptor but paradoxically have the same therapeutic effects.
 GnRH agonists, such as leuprorelin (Lupron), goserelin (Zoladex), and buserelin (Suprefact), are GnRH receptor superagonists, and work by producing profound desensitization of the GnRH receptor such that the receptor becomes non-functional.
 This occurs because GnRH is normally released in pulses, but GnRH agonists are continuously present.
 At the initiation of treatment, GnRH agonists are associated with a “flare” effect on hormone levels due to acute overstimulation of the GnRH receptor.
 In men, [luteinzing hormone (LH)] levels increase by up to 800% while testosterone levels increase to about 140 to 200% of baseline.
 Gradually however, the GnRH receptor desensitizes; testosterone levels peak after about 2 to 4 days, return to baseline after about 7 to 8 days, and are reduced to castrate levels within 2 to 4 weeks.
 Antigonadotropins such as estrogens and cyproterone acetate can be used to diminish or prevent the testosterone flare caused by GnRH agonists.
 In contrast to GnRH agonists, GnRH antagonists, such as degarelix (Firmagon) and elagolix (Orilissa), work by binding to the GnRH receptor without activating it, thereby displacing GnRH from the receptor and preventing its activation.
 Unlike with GnRH agonists, there is no initial surge effect with GnRH antagonists, and the therapeutic effects are immediate; sex hormone levels are reduced to castrate levels within a few days.

 GnRH agonists and antagonists are the ideal antiandrogens for use in transfeminine hormone therapy.
 They are the most effective, best-tolerated, and safest antiandrogens that are currently available.
 One could conceptualize them essentially as a readily reversible orchiectomy and little else.
-When used in combination with an estrogen they have none of the side effects and risks of more mainstream antiandrogens like spironolactone, cyproterone acetate, and bicalutamide and they have none of the effectiveness concerns associated with antiandrogens that act as AR antagonists like spironolactone and bicalutamide (Aly W., 2018; Aly W., 2019; Wiki).
+When used in combination with an estrogen they have none of the side effects and risks of more mainstream antiandrogens like spironolactone, cyproterone acetate, and bicalutamide, and they have none of the effectiveness concerns associated with antiandrogens that act mainly as androgen receptor antagonists like spironolactone and bicalutamide (Aly W., 2018; Aly W., 2019; Wiki).
 GnRH agonists and antagonists allow for the use of essentially any dosage of estradiol without having to worry about testosterone suppression.
-This is of particular interest in the context of mimicking the hormonal profile of female puberty (which involves low estradiol levels) to possibly optimize breast development and feminization in transfeminine people.
+This is of particular interest in the context of mimicking the hormonal profile of female puberty—which involves low estradiol levels—in transfeminine people (e.g., for puberty blockade in adolescent transgender girls, or to possibly optimize feminization and breast development in adults).

 Access to GnRH agonists and antagonists has been limited for transfeminine people due to the high costs of these medications and the fact that medical insurance usually denies them.
-Thanks to the availability of inexpensive buserelin nasal spray from online pharmacies however, it would appear that a GnRH agonist is now a practical and affordable option for any transfeminine person.
-Provided a person doesn’t mind the inconvenience of having to use a nasal spray multiple times per day, buserelin nasal spray may be among the best available options for an antiandrogen in transfeminine people.
+Due to the availability of inexpensive buserelin nasal spray from online pharmacies however, it would appear that GnRH agonists are now a practical and affordable option for essentially any transfeminine person who desires them.
+Provided one doesn’t mind the inconvenience of having to use a nasal spray multiple times per day, buserelin may be among the best available options for an antiandrogen in transfeminine people.